-The academic year to which this Academic Calendar which this Academic Calendar which the segme on 9 September 1981.
-The University hereby gives rocce that while the information contained in this Calendar is conserved to be accurate at the time of its preparation, there may be charges made subsequent to publication without prior rocket Processed date: 31 January 1981.
+The academic year to which this Academic Calendar refers begins on 7 September 1983.
+The University hereby gives notice that while the information contained in this Calendar is considered to be accurate at the time of its preparation, there may be changes made subsequent to publication without prior notice.
+Publication date: 31 December 1982.

-Students and other readers will appreciate that the macrossical with in this Academic Calendar are subject to call the second state state
+Students and other readers will appreciate that the matters dealt with in this Academic Calendar are subject to continuing review.
+Saint Mary's University reserves the right to alter anything described herein without notice other than through the regular processes of the University.

-Since not all courses listed in this Calendar are diamadent as a students are advised to consult the academic fundable of the second students which are actually available and the second students be offered in the 1981-82 academic year.
+Since not all courses listed in this Calendar are offered in 1983-84 students are advised to consult the academic timetable for those courses which are actually available and the times when they will be offered in the 1983-84 academic year.

-Frequently in this Calendar, the masculine includes and the plural includes the singular, and vice verse, of the count may require.
-This matter is subject to ongoing resident.
+Frequently in this Calendar, the masculine includes the feminine and the plural includes the singular, and vice versa, as the context may require.
+This matter is subject to ongoing revision.

-Inquiries regarding academic matters should be directed in the Registrar.
+Inquiries regarding academic matters should be directed to the Registrar.